liamrathke/speedia/README.md

 ### Prerequisites

-Speedia is tested to work on these platforms:
+Speedia is tested to work on the following platforms:

 * **MacOS** High Sierra 10.13.6+ (x86-64)
 * **Ubuntu Linux** 19.0.0+ (x86-64)